|Bergen (6 Apr 2023 - 10 Apr 2023)|

 Take a trip on one of the seven mountains that surround Bergen.
 You can catch the funicular up to Mount Fløyen or the cable car to Mount Ulriken and get quickly up to the top and see the spectacular view of Bergen.
 You can also hike up the mountainside and really see why it is called the city between the seven mountains.

-Bergen also has a fantastic range of museums, attractions and activities.
-Meet the penguins at the Bergen Aquarium, see Edvard Munch's famous paintings at the KODE – Art museums and Composer Homes, learn about Bergen at the Hanseatic Museum, soak up the atmosphere at the Fish Market, or go back in time at the Bryggens museum.
+Bergen also has a fantastic range of museums and attractions.
+Meet the penguins at the Bergen Aquarium, see Edvard Munch's famous paintings at the KODE – Art museums and Composer Homes, or go back in time at the Norwegian Fisheries Museum..

 Easter is also a good opportunity to experience Bergen with children.
 Bring your kids to the VilVite Science Center, to the Vannkanten waterworld or go on a discovery tour full of learning at one of the many museums.
 Check out seven museums in Bergen we're sure your kids would love.